 The Circadian system has been developed to achieve the above.
 This is in stark contrast to traditional block systems, but also most Hot Swap systems or just about any battery system used in the Hospital.

 The lightweight and small size opens up new applications using the same system.
-Our 80Wh battery is sufficient to run a PAD all day and acts as a Hot Swap by charging the PAD battery.
-As you increase the load, the system can go with you up to using 4x 200Wh batteries.
-We don’t limit you.
+The 80Wh battery is sufficient to run a PAD all day and acts as a Hot Swap by charging the PAD battery.
+As loads increase, the system can gbe adapted up to using 4x 200Wh batteries.
+There is no limit.
 This is a can do system.
-If you needs something special, let our support know and we will give you a solution, because our ambition is to provide a total solution, so that you can use Circadian batteries on everything.
+If something special is needed, let DCPower4C support know and offer a solution, because our ambition is that Customers can use Circadian batteries on everything.

-The system can be mounted to any mobile medical unit, from IV pumps to Vital signs monitors to Beds and even surgical equipment; literally any mobile equipment that you don’t want to have limited by being attached to a cable and socket.
+The system can be mounted to any mobile medical unit, from IV pumps to Vital signs monitors to Beds and even surgical equipment; literally any mobile equipment that should not be limited by being attached to a cable and socket.

-See our Med Tech solutions section for some of these applications.
+See the Med Tech solutions section for some of these applications.

-All that is needed is a truly high quality cell pack – that requires real expertise – and couple this with an interactive smart charging system to prolong battery life.
+All that is needed is a truly high quality cell pack – that requires real expertise – coupled with an interactive smart charging system to prolong battery life.
 Then add management and control tools.
 This way maintaining a battery inventory becomes simple and cost effective, and the power delivery across all applications is then feasible, and reliable.